sarrouti/SemBioNLQA/README.md

-MarkdowSemBioNLQA: A semantic biomedical question answering system for retrieving exact and ideal answers to natural language questions
+SemBioNLQA: A semantic biomedical question answering system for retrieving exact and ideal answers to natural language questions
 ===================

 SemBioNLQA - Semantic Biomedical Natural Language Question Answering - has the ability to handle the kinds of yes/no questions, factoid questions,